Vaccination to prevent coccidiosis in breeder and layer chickens caused by Eimeria acervulina, E. maxima, E. necatrix and E. tenella.

 Chickens develop immunity against coccidiosis after repeated cycles of infection by coccidians.

-Livacox® Q vaccine provides the correct dose of attenuated oocysts for the first cycle of infection.
+Livacox® Q vaccine provides the correct dose of sporulated attenuated oocysts for the first cycle of infection.

-The second and third cycles of infection occur when the chicks eat the sporulated oocysts in the litter.
+When the chicks eat the sporulated oocysts the second and third cycles of infection occur.
 Each cycle takes 6 to 10 days.

-Temperature, bird density, and litter moisture must be managed to ensure sporulation and successful completion of the second and third cycles of infection.
+Temperature, bird density, and litter moisture must be managed to ensure sporulation.

 If chick density on placement is greater than 30 birds / m2, the surrounds should be opened no later than the 5th day after vaccination to allow a maximum density of 30 birds / m2.